 At the center of the action is Payne, a leading man with a quarter century of film credits under his (gun) belt.
 The veteran performer combines two Western stock characters, “The Drifter” and the “Retired Gunman,” and crafts a complex anti-hero with a powerful backstory.

-Best of all, The Restless Gun now airs on getTV every day of the week!
+Best of all, The Restless Gun now airs on getTV every weekend!
 Here are some fun facts about this underrated series and its star: